 Crossing at Eilat / Aqaba:**

 Eilat-Aqaba crossing (also referred to by the region “Arava” in Israel).
 This is five hours south of Tel Aviv by bus with Egged (78 NIS), and four hours south of Amman by bus (8 JD with JETT bus).
-Taxis on either side will stiff you (should be 20 shekels to the border from the bus station in Eilat – I paid 35, and 5-10 JD from the Jordan post to downtown Aqaba.
+Taxis on either side will stiff you (should be 20 shekels to the border from the bus station in Eilat – I paid 35, and 11 JD from the Jordan post to downtown Aqaba.
 Taxis on the Jordan side are referred to as the taxi mafia.
 No use haggling here and even the guards remain mute when drivers say you have no choice.
 It’s about 1.8 mi/3 km out to the nearest highway, and then another mile or so south just to the edge of town, and it gets pretty hot.
 Walking is not the best idea.)

 From the Israeli side you first pay the exit tax at the first windows, then go to the next set of windows to stamp out and get your gate pass.
 (Remember you no longer need to worry about avoiding that passport stamp if you get the new loose-leaf Israeli visa card when you enter Israel.)
 You will walk across the actual border crossing.
 Fun in the sun with luggage: Amusing going the Jordan direction as they all seem bored and disinterested; quite a different scrutiny going the Israel direction.
 Don’t try to be funny.

 That about sums it up.
-If you see anything amiss here, please do let me know!
+If you see anything amiss here, please do let me know in comments below!
 Enjoy Jordan / Israel.
 It is quite a nice travel pairing!